MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ![Diagram showing data centers, availability zones and regions](/azure/reliability/media/availability-zones.png)

-For more information, see [What are Azure regions and availability zones?](/azure/reliability/availability-zones-overview)
+For more information, see [What are Azure regions and availability zones?][availability-zones-overview]

-If you deploy into an [Azure region that contains availability zones](/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support), then you can use multiple availability zones together to keep separate copies of your application and data within separate physical data centers in a wide metropolitan area.
+If you deploy into an [Azure region that contains availability zones][azure-regions-with-availability-zone-support], then you can use multiple availability zones together to keep separate copies of your application and data within separate physical data centers in a wide metropolitan area.

-Specific Azure resources support one or both of these approaches.
-For more information about how Azure services work with availability zones, see [Azure services with availability zone support](/azure/reliability/availability-zones-service-support#azure-services-with-availability-zone-support).

 There are two ways to use availability zones within a solution:
-- **Zonal** resources are confined to a specific availability zone.
-- **Zone-redundant** resources are ...
-TODO
+- **Zonal** resources are pinned to a specific availability zone.
+You can combine multiple zonal deployments in different zones to achieve high reliability requirements.
+You're responsible for managing data replication and distributing requests across zones.
+If an outage occurs in a single availability zone, you're responsible for failover to another availability zone.
+- **Zone-redundant** resources are spread across multiple availability zones.
+Microsoft manages spreading requests across zones, and the replication of data across zones, for you.
+If an outage occurs in a single availability zone, Microsoft manages failover automatically.

+Different Azure services support one or both of these approaches.
+In general, PaaS services support zone-redundant deployments, and IaaS services support zonal deployments.
+For more information about how Azure services work with availability zones, see [Azure services with availability zone support][azure-services-with-availability-zone-support].

 ## How to select a deployment approach